Dawnisse/lae/README.md

 # Advanced Electronics Laboratory (MFN1324) <br/> University of Torino

-Git repository for the Advanced Electronics Laboratory course (MFN1324) at University of Torino, Physics Department
+Git repository for the _Advanced Electronics Laboratory_ course (MFN1324) at University of Torino, Physics Department.<br/>
+Lecture slides and additional course material available on the [**main CampusNet course page**](https://fisica.campusnet.unito.it/do/lezioni.pl/Show?_id=70d4).

 # Contents